qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Cunningham's Law: The best way to get the right answer on the internet is not to ask a question; it's to post the wrong answer.

+People often try hard to show they are smart.
+But pretending to be stupid (being humble) is sometimes useful:

+- Can easily correct mistakes.
+No need to waste efforts justifying mistakes.
+- Letting others teach you can increase their favorability to you.
+- Decrease others' expectation on you.
+They will be more surprised when you deliver good results.
+- Reduce unnecessary competition.

 ### Sunk cost fallacy

 Commitment can be a good thing.
 A lot of goals require continual time, efforts and resources to achieve.